zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

     |

     ```
-    <copy><xpathExpr xmlns:ns0="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/" xmlns:ns2="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/types/">$eventPayload/ns2:result/ns0:Value/ns0:DocumentDescription=**"LL demo"**</xpathExpr></copy>
+    <copy><xpathExpr xmlns:ns0="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/" xmlns:ns2="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/types/">$eventPayload/ns2:result/ns0:Value/ns0:DocumentDescription=**"demo"**</xpathExpr></copy>
     ```

-    > **Tip:** You can use a custom filter expression by inserting a different value under **DocumentDescription**.
+    > **Tip:** If you are working on a shared ERP Cloud environment, it is recommended to use a distinct value in the filter expression under **DocumentDescription**.
+For example `<your-initials>-demo>`.
 The value you enter is case sensitive.
     ![ERP Adapter Wizard Request](images/erp-adapter-request.png)

-    > **Note:** The Filter is not required, however it does allow you to control when and which integration should be triggered.
-This is useful if there are multiple integrations subscribed to the same PO Event in the ERP Cloud environment.
-Without the filter expression, all integrations subscribed to the PO Event will get triggered whenever that specific event occurs.
+    > **Note:** The filter is not required, however it does allow you to control when and which integration should be triggered.
+This is useful if there are multiple integrations subscribed to the PO Event in the same ERP Cloud environment.
+Without the filter expression, all integrations subscribed to the PO Event would get triggered whenever that specific event occurs.

 6. Click **Next**.